JumpTwentyFour/project-analysers/README.md

 #### Reliability

 ##### Node Version Analyser
-An analyser to check whether an .nvrmc file exists within the project to enforce consistency of node versions.
+An analyser to check whether an .nvmrc file exists within the project to enforce consistency of node versions.

 ##### Invokable Controllers Analyser
 An analyser to check whether all controllers adhere to being single action invokable controllers.